 Lamb’s ear has been used as a natural dye for wool.
 Boiling the leaves in hot water and then adding a mordant, brings out a fabulous, creamy, yellowish beige.
 Using the bracts (flower spike) instead of the leaves, a light mauve can be attained.

 It has also been said that Lamb’s Ear was used as the first toilet tissue!
+Remember that the next time you head out on a backwoods camping trip.

+You can even use Lamb’s Ear for floral arrangements, wraths, and potpourris.
 With so many uses for this beautiful plant, we’d better plant a ton!!

 Do you have Lamb’s Ear growing around your home?
 What’s your favorite way to enjoy it?